noobskies/socialflow/memory-bank/techContext.md

 ## Overview

-This document describes the technical stack, development environment, and tooling for SocialFlow AI's frontend application.
-The architecture is production-ready and now running on Next.js 16.
+This document describes the technical stack, development environment, and tooling for SocialFlow AI.
+The application is production-ready with a complete frontend on Next.js 16 and partially implemented backend.

 ---